Nicole Hemmer: Education and academic positions

 Hemmer is from Indiana.
-She attended Marian University in Indianapolis, graduating with a BA in 2001 with a major in psychology and a minor in political science.
-She then earned an MA in 2005, an MPhil in 2006, and a PhD in 2010, all in U.S. history at Columbia University.
+She attended Marian University in Indianapolis, graduating with a B.A. in 2001 with a major in psychology and a minor in political science.
+She then earned an M.A. in 2005, an M.Phil. in 2006, and a Ph.D. in 2010, all in U.S. history at Columbia University.
 Her dissertation was entitled Messengers of the Right: Media and the Modern Conservative Movement, and was supervised by Alan Brinkley.

 From 2009 to 2011, Hemmer was an adjunct lecturer at Manchester University in Indiana, and in 2011 she became a postdoctoral researcher at the United States Studies Centre at the University of Sydney.

 In 2012, she joined the faculty at the University of Miami, and in 2015 joined The Miller Center of Public Affairs at the University of Virginia.
 She subsequently moved to the Interdisciplinary Center for Innovative Theory and Empirics at Columbia University becoming a scholar with the Obama Presidency Oral History Project there.